Choose your pass

 Easter Today in Istanbul

-Western Easter in 2025 falls on 20 April.
-Orthodox Easter lands on 27 April.
+Western & Orthodox Easter in 2025 falls on 20 April.
 In the week between, Istanbul feels half‑festival, half‑pilgrimage.
 Midnight services glow at Hagia Irene and the Patriarchate.
 Expat families hide plastic eggs in Maçka Park.
 Ferries to the Princes’ Islands fill with city folk hoping to tie a wish ribbon on the Saint George tree.
 Bakeries from Beyoğlu to Kadıköy sell tsoureki loaves scented with mahlep.
 It is a low-key holiday by Turkish standards, but every neighborhood offers a moment worth seeing.

 easter_istanbul_mass_service